5 Reasons Why You May Need a Pop-Up Outlet in a Kitchen Countertop

 3. Keep dangerous and unsightly cords from hanging over the sides of islands

 With the popularity of large flat islands in recent years, it has become common to place outlets on the sides of islands.
 These hanging cords have become a safety hazard for children, from catching them with their arms while running, to the little ones pulling on the cords.
-A recent customer shared a heartfelt story of their 2-year-old son pulling on a cord till the crockpot fell, this caused burns to his face that he will have to live with for the rest of his life.
+A pop up outlet placed directly in the countertop keeps the cords out of the way so children can't trip or pull on them.

 4. Charging convenience

 Pop up outlets can not only be used for powering food related appliances, but also for charging your mobile devices.
 Laptops, tablets, and smartphones find their way to kitchen islands all the time.
+With the ability to charge from the plug, USB A and USB C charging ports, and a wireless QI charging top, there are numerous options to charge multiple mobile devices at once.
 From cooking, to kids doing homework, who doesn’t need an outlet to plug into?

 5. Outlet free backsplashes